I loved you is a reversible text

 1945

-The poem addresses the two last lines of ILY, stressing implied indifference both by the hero and by the addressee, impersonality of the poem.
+The poem addresses the two last lines of ILY, stressing intended indifference both by the hero and by the addressee, impersonality of the poem.

 3. Conclusion